Leafyleafy33/resilienceDashboardsTX/README.md

 * [GradeDemo_Dashboard](GradeDemo_Dashboard.ipynb) -> outputs 2 tabs
     * Tab 1 displays a county-level map of Texas which reflects percent changes in Staff/Student population and STAAR testing scores for three different year ranges (2019-2021, 2021-2022, 2019-2022) based on demographic and grade level.
     * Tab 2 displays a heatmap that models change based on demographic group and grade for the three different year ranges.
+    * Tab 3 displays a county-level map of Texas which reflects financial information for 2021, to gain context into an area's income levels, annual pay, and percentage of population in poverty.

 ## SETUP
   1. Download Anaconda/Juptyer Notebook for your device's operating system from [here](https://www.anaconda.com/products/distribution#Downloads)